KSE-Sociological-Center/LIWS/publications/readme.md

 # Reproducible Analysis for Publications

-This repository contains scripts and data processing workflows used in the quantitative analysis for a series of academic publications.
+This repository contains scripts and data processing workflows used in the quantitative analysis for a series of publications.
 The aim is to ensure transparency, reproducibility, and ease of access for reviewers, collaborators, and readers interested in replicating or building on the findings.

 ## 📁 Folder Structure